grafana/slo-workshop-breakouts/lab2/Breakout_2_SLO_Creation_using_Sloth.md

       - Change the objective from 99.9 to `95.0`.
       - Keep the **description** as-is.
 This description does not generate any output.

-3. We now get to the two **sli** values driving the SLO.
+3. We now get to the two **sli** values driving the SLO:

     Sloth is a ratio-based SLO tool, and we need to define two SLIs: (1) our error count and (2) our total count.
 The ratio of these two SLIs is our error or failure rate.

     We must edit the formula `sum(rate(http_request_duration_seconds_count{job="myservice",code=~"(5..|429)"}[{{.window}}]))` to match how our application is capturing error percentages today.
-We have been tasked to start with the `/login` http_target .
+We have been tasked to start with the `/login` http_target.

     a.
 In the WebShell copy and paste this formula into the **error_query** field:

         ```bash
         sum by (http_target)(increase(traces_spanmetrics_calls_total{service_name="mythical-server",http_target=~"/login", status_code="STATUS_CODE_ERROR"}[{{.window}}]))
         ```

         - If you are curious, we leave the `sum by http_target` in the formula because we have multiple pods supporting the application, and so those metrics need to be aggregated.
         - We also use a `[{{.window}}]` notation for the time range because it is a variable in Sloth.
 Sloth fills this value in for each of the recording rules it creates for each of our time windows: 5m, 30m, 1h, 2h, 6h, 1d, 3d, 30d.

     b.
 Copy and paste this formula into the **total_query** field.
 Notice the only difference between this formula and the error_query formula is the status_code NOT(!) empty:

         ```bash
         sum by (http_target)(increase(traces_spanmetrics_calls_total{service_name="mythical-server",http_target=~"/login", status_code!=""}[{{.window}}]))
         ```